Version 1.1 – May 14, 2010

 Bluff and Waterfront Modules

-The version 1.1 specification has been extended to include modules Bluff modules which allow for vertical expansion and Waterfront modules which allow for adding water in a standardized way to a Micropolis layout.
+The version 1.1 specification has been extended to include Bluff modules which allow for vertical expansion and Waterfront modules which allow for adding water in a standardized way to a Micropolis layout.
 These extensions have their own pages of specifications.

 You can view the Micropolis Bluff specifications here!